mhdavie/mhdavie/readme.md

   I’m a certified Full Stack Developer from University of Denver.
 Born and raised in Brazil.
 I live in Denver, CO with my husband and my dog.
 I moved to USA in 2016 to study and improve my English.
 I just started the process of changing careers and after 10+ years working with Education I finally found myself excited with another challenge: Coding!

 - 🔭 I’m a certified Full Stack Developer from University of Denver
+- ✨ I'm currently taking React classes from Alura and Udemy.
+- ⚡ Fun fact: I speak 3 languages - Portuguese, English and Italian (and currently taking Spanish classes 😎)!
 - 📫 How to reach me: email:marianahodniki1991@gmail.com
-- ⚡ Fun fact: I speak 3 languages - Portuguese, English and Italian!